-As suboxone is a prescription medication itself, it does require that a patient be under a doctor’s supervision while on the medication.
-As such, it is often used as a withdrawal aid in both inpatient and outpatient recovery programs.
+As suboxone is a prescription medication itself, suboxone treatment requires that a patient be under a doctor’s supervision while on the medication.
+As such, it is often used as a withdrawal aid in both inpatient and outpatient drug treatment programs.
 It is an incredibly safe medication, when used correctly, though patients must be closely monitored by a professional to ensure the drug is working as expected.
 When used correctly, it’s efficacy rate in recovery programs is hearteningly high.

 Struggling with dependence on prescription pain medications is a stressful, dangerous, and often lonely road.
 It’s easy to believe there’s no way out, and too often, people just give up.
-But with the help of suboxone, there is hope, and there is a way out of dependence.
+But with the help of suboxone treatment, there is hope, and there is a way out of dependence.